luuthanhvan/CRM-MEAN-stack/README.md

 ```

 ## Customization
-Just in case you want to change the running port of server, you need to
+Just in case you want to run the server in different port, you just need to
 1. Change the ```SERVER_PORT``` in ```server/.env``` file.
 2. Change the same port number of the ```baseUrl``` in ```ui/src/assets/environment.json```<br />